Understanding Risk Management in Islamic Finance:

 IBI shall ensure that staff has been adequately trained regarding Shariah principles and procedures.
 There should be ongoing emphasis on staff training and development planning with clear objective for individual staff members.
 For this purpose, periodic workshops should be arranged by the IBI in coordination with Shariah Advisor.

-Risk management is an important part of Islamic banking, and this lecture is taken from our Islamic finance course.
-This course is also covered during the diploma in Islamic finance and master in Islamic finance programs offered at AIMS.
+Risk management is an important part of Islamic banking, and this lecture is taken from our Islamic finance certification.
+In the next lecture, you will understand the fundamentals of Islamic financial instruments.
+These lectures are also covered during the Islamic finance degree program, which is offered at AIMS.